RedisLabs/redisraft/docs/TLS.md

 | tls-client-cert-file     | File Containing the PEM encoded public signed CERT (overrides tls-cert-file)                              |                                                                                                          |
 | tls-key-file-pass        | String containing password to decrypt the private key, if encrypted                                       |
 | tls-client-key-file-pass | String containing password to decrypt the private key if using client key field                           |

-### Configuring RedisRaft

-RedisRaft can also be configured via module configuration using the same Redis configuration key names if one wants to keep it separate from Redis.
-One thing to note, if one configures RedisRaft via the module configuration, one should ensure that one configures all required fields via the module configuration options.